 Firstly, book an appointment (here).
 Our Optometrists have extensive experience in myopia management and can advise suitable treatment tailored specifically for your child we look at family history, age and current prescription, environmental and lifestyle factors to calculate the likelihood of progression and the likely final prescription.

-At this appointment we discuss all the options available for your child, so we can tailor-make a treatment solution individually for them, be it specialist DIMS lenses, daily myopia management contact lenses or contact lenses that are worn overnight to reshape the eye so that no glasses or contact lenses are needed during the day.
+At this appointment we discuss all the options available for your child, so we can tailor-make a treatment solution individually for them.
 We also give advice on lifestyle changes.
 You can then make an informed decision as to the best option for your child.

 At ABM Opticians, we monitor myopia management patients every 6 months.
 This often includes measuring axial length of the eye along with checking their prescription or refraction.